Asian shares rise as traders shrug off new China-US tariffs

 WALL STREET: Wall Street’s jitters over the escalating trade dispute between the U.S. and China proved to be short-lived.
 Gains in technology stocks and consumer-focused companies powered Tuesday’s broad rally, which reversed nearly all of the indexes’ losses from a day earlier.
 The S&P 500 index rose 15.51 points, or 0.5 percent, to 2,904.31.
 The Dow Jones Industrial Average climbed 184.84 points, or 0.7 percent, to 26,246.96.
 The Nasdaq composite gained 60.32 points, or 0.8 percent, to 7,956.11.
 The Russell 2000 index of smaller companies added 7.42 points, or 0.4 percent, to 1,710.97.

-ENERGY: Benchmark U.S. crude inched down 1 cent to $69.84 in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude rose 15 cents to $70.00 in electronic trading on the New York Mercantile Exchange.
 It rose 1.4 percent to settle at $69.85 a barrel in New York Tuesday.
-Brent crude, used to price international oils, fell 7 cents to $78.96 a barrel.
+Brent crude, used to price international oils, gained 9 cents to $79.12 a barrel.

 Follow Yuri Kageyama on Twitter at https://twitter.com/yurikageyama Her work can be found at https://www.apnews.com/search/yuri%20kageyama